|3.||Noob Guide Fix Skillbuild|

 Dragon Tail is really strong at level 1, but it scales terribly.
 Grab one and done.
 Having a stun can be crucial for evading or securing first blood.
 On the other hand extra armor and HP regen from Dragon Blood can help with a bad lane where you're harassed to tower and not likely to be involved in either side of a kill.
 Most of the time I don't need either skill desperately, and I will wait until level 2 to skill both of them.

 Dragon's Blood is a strong passive, and can easily replace breathe fire as maxed at 7 if your lane is bad.
 With the equivalent of a free platemail and ring of health at level 7 most laning harass should do nothing to you.
+You limit your pushing and farming capability but it can let you survive the early game.

 Breathe Fire is your nuke, and as general in dota policy you max your nuke at 7 unless you have a reason not to.

-In the same vein, the items are just a suggestion.
+The items are just a suggestion.
 If you know your lane isn't going to be safe don't get a Quelling Blade get a Stout Shield.
 If you're playing as a ganker Urn of Shadows makes sense.
 Some people really like starting with the Soul Ring recipe when going sidelane.
 Instead of a Circlet for a Bracer some people start with 3 branches for a Magic Wand.
 Do what works for you.

 You will almost always build treads on DK.
 You will need either a Bottle or a Soul Ring to fulfill your mana needs, with Urn of Shadows, Medallion of Courage, or Orchid Malevolence as potential substitutes.
 You will need at least one mid-game item like Drum of Endurance/ Maelstrom/ Armlet of Mordiggian/ Shadow Blade, maybe more if your early game is going poorly.
 You will need either pipe, heart, or BKB at some point.